oracle-livelabs/apex/online-book-store-app/18-vector-search-configurations/18-vector-search-configurations.md

 ## Introduction

 In this lab, you will learn how to load ONNX models into Oracle Database and create a Vector Provider to generate vector embeddings.
 You will then create a Search Configuration based on Oracle Vector Search to build an efficient search system.
-Finally, you will link a search bar to these responses, enabling powerful and accurate search functionality.
+Finally, you will create a search page that utilizes these search configurations for powerful and accurate search functionality.

 >*Note: This lab assumes you are using Oracle Database 23ai.*